Microscopic dynamics and Bose-Einstein condensation in liquid helium: Results and discussion

-where $c=238$ m/s is calculated from the dispersion curve measured in neutron scattering experiments \cite{pitaevs}.
+where $c=238$ m/s is calculated from the dispersion curve measured in neutron scattering experiments \cite{pitaevs} and $m$ is the mass of helium atom.

+We note that the kinetic energy of the transit atom is comparable, by order of magnitude, to the oscillatory ground-state energy which this atom had inside the cage before the jump (the oscillatory atom is in the ground state around $\sim 1$ K because $\hbar\omega$ is about 54 K in helium \cite{annett}).
+Using $v=a\omega$ (here and below we drop the lower index in $\omega_{\rm D}$ for brevity) for the transit as before and the uncertainty relation for the transit atom localised within the distance $a$ during the transit process as

-We note that the transit speed, $c$, is approximately equal to the characteristic speed $v_o$ of the oscillating atom in the ground state $v_o=x_o\omega$, where $\langle x_o^2\rangle=\frac{\hbar}{2m\omega}$ in the ground state, or $v_o=\sqrt{\frac{\hbar\omega}{2m}}$ (the oscillatory atom is in the ground state around $\sim 1$ K because $\hbar\omega$ is about 54 K in liquid helium \cite{annett}).
-This gives $v_o=236$ m/s which is close to $c=238$ m/s.
-This is consistent with the oscillatory-transit dynamics envisaged by Frenkel and discussed earlier: an oscillating atom becomes a transit when cage atoms move out of the way.
-In this process, the transit speed and energy are close to what they were inside the cage.
-Another way of seeing this is to note that the oscillatory energy in the ground state $E_o=\frac{\hbar\omega}{2}$ and the transit kinetic energy $E_t=\frac{mv^2}{2}$ become the same if we use $v=a\omega$ for the transit and the uncertainty relation for the transit localised within the distance $a$, $mva=ma^2\omega\sim\hbar$.
-This will become useful later.
+we see that the oscillatory energy in the ground state $E_g=\frac{\hbar\omega}{2}$ and the transit kinetic energy $E_t=\frac{mv^2}{2}$ become the same.
+This is consistent with the oscillatory-transit dynamics envisaged by Frenkel \cite{frenkel}: an oscillating atom becomes a transit when the cage atoms move out of the way.
+In this process, the energy of the transit atom is close to the kinetic energy this atom had inside the cage before the jump.
+This can be seen by recalling that the average kinetic energy of the oscillating atom inside the cage in the ground state, $\left<K_g\right>$, is one half of the ground state energy: $\left<K_g\right>=\frac{\hbar\omega}{4}$.
+Taking $\hbar\omega$=54 K \cite{annett}, we find $\left<K_g\right>$ close to $E_t$ in \eqref{moment}.

+More generally, the closeness of the energy of flow-enabling liquid transits and the in-cage oscillatory energy is consistent with the increasingly appreciated similarity of liquid and solid properties and the general approach to liquids based on solidlike, rather than gaslike, concepts \cite{wallacebook,dyre,ropp,proctor2}.
+This similarity has remained under-explored in liquids \cite{ropp}.
+This notably included quantum liquids where gaslike approaches were used such as the Bose-Einstein condensation at zero momentum \cite{pinesnoz,griffin,pitaevs,annett,leggett}.

+The above closeness of the transit energy and the energy this atom had inside the cage can be used to approximately estimate the distribution of transit momenta.
+This closeness implies that momenta of transit atoms are close to momenta these atoms had inside the cage, $p$ (except for small $p$ as discussed below) and, consequently, that the distributions of momenta of both sets of atoms are also close.
+The distribution of $p$ inside the cage is set by the momentum distribution of the harmonic oscillator in the quantum regime $T\ll\hbar\omega$ in the ground state, with the probability